14Home Page. The Weld Industry15

 Pipe and Pressure Vessels, Ship yards Oild Platforms or Construction Projects: Weld procedures may be qualified, however once you get in that weld shop or out on the constrution site, in the world of numerous weld variables you will find that optimum MIG or flux cored welding practices and process controls are rare and the weld focus is always placed on the "welder's skill."

-HOW NOT TO PRODUCE A CLAD WELD
+HOW NOT TO PRODUCE A PULSED MIG CLAD WELD.

 2008: Compare what lack of weld process controls achieves